-Eldest daughter Sigrid was initiated into the world of literature and history at an early stage by her parents.
+Oldest daughter Sigrid was introduced into the world of literature and history at an early age by her parents.
 Through stories, maps and illustrated books she embarked upon her very first journeys.

-Her life started off in her maternal grandfather’s house in Kalundborg, and from there she moved with her family from address to address in Kristiania until she as an adult set out upon a long, highly anticipated journey through Europe to Italy.
+Her life started off in her maternal grandfather’s house in Kalundborg, Denmark, and from there she moved with her family from address to address in Kristiania (now Oslo) until she, as an adult, she set out upon a long, highly anticipated journey through Europe to Italy.
 She traveled in her father’s footsteps.
 Maybe she brought along her father’s elaborate book From Akershus to Acropolis.

 Renewal is the destination when you travel – you should collect material, too, but first and foremost you should be renewed, she wrote in one of her first travel letters.
-She wanted to travel light and carefree – without bringing too much baggage.
+She wished to travel light and carefree – without carrying too much physical luggage.

-She sought out medieval cities and ruins.
-Churches, cathedrals and religious pilgrimage sites.
-Art and nature.
+She sought out medieval cities and ruins, churches, cathedrals and religious pilgrimage sites, art and nature.
 She traveled in the East and she traveled in the West.
 Along the way she collected postcards.
 Album upon album she filled with unwritten postcards.
-Maybe she needed them for her own stories.
+Perhaps she needed them for her own stories.

 The second world war